firewall-x/contract/README_EN.md

 Q:Why need 0.1 EOS cost to access FireWall.X？
 A:The FireWall.X itself is entirely free but in order to prevent abuse, a small fee is charged.

+Q. Why do I always get the error "DApp not exist in firewall, please register first!"
+A:You cann't use the sdk in the contract unless you register it, please remove it first, and re-include it after register.

 ## Disclaimer

 Firewall.X is only open to developers as a security auxiliary tool, and there is no guarantee that DApp cannot be attacked by hackers.